xsy99140636/Xget/README.en.md

 The technical in-depth analysis article has been posted: ***[A Deep Dive into Xget: A High-Performance, Multi-Protocol, and Secure Acceleration Engine for Developer Resources](https://blog.xi-xu.me/2025/10/07/deep-dive-into-xget-technology-en.html)***.

-## 💡 Project Mission

-This project accelerates access to open-source resources that comply with mainland China's laws and regulations, providing developers with a stable, lawful acceleration experience.
-We are committed to:

-- **🌍 Eliminate geographical restrictions**: Help mainland Chinese developers quickly access overseas open source resources
-- **⚖️ Compliance and legality**: Strictly abide by relevant laws and regulations, and only accelerate legal disclosure resources
-- **🚀 Improve efficiency**: Significantly improve developers' work efficiency and development experience
-- **🆓 Inclusive Open Source**: Contribute to the open source community and promote technological exchanges and development

 ## 🎯 Quick Start

 **Pre-deployed instances (no reliability guaranteed): `xget.xi-xu.me`** - Out of the box, no deployment required!